 And if you visit during the summer months, check out the Sand Sculpture Festival.
 The theme of the festival changes every year and admission is very affordable.

-3. Wander around Burgas Old Town
+3. Roam around Burgas Old Town

 The city center, or Burgas Old Town, is located on the city’s southeast side.
 The pedestrian-only area has two main streets: Aleksandrovska (from Burgas Station South Terminal to Alyosha Monument) and Aleko Bogoridi (from the middle of Aleksandrovska and goes all the way the Sea Garden).